 How to generate branded content on Instagram?

-Create collaboration posts
+1. Create collaborated posts

 Now, creators can send you the “Paid Partnership” tag request for their posts.
 This is the best method to increase visibility and reach without violating ASCI guidelines.

-Encourage user-generated content
+3. Encourage user-generated content

 - Create fun challenges and encourage people to participate.